• Skip to primary navigation

 5. Marketing Expert

-You have great persuasive skills, and you’re very creative, so marketing was your choice of a career field?
+You have great persuasive skills, and you’re very creative, so marketing was your choice of career field.
 This job is never boring!
 Marketing experts are always involved in creative projects, where they can use their wit, humor, and intelligence to convince people to buy different products and services.

 Wit, humor, and intelligence make you a great marketing team member, but they don’t make you a great manager.
 If you work on your management skills, you can become a marketing manager, who plays an important role in the way an organization uses its resources to enhance its sales.